TYPES OF GRILLZ: WHAT ARE THEIR DIFFERENCES?

 Two tone grillz are for those who want it all and do not want to choose.
 This type of gold grillz combines two styles within the same set.
 With so many different styles out there, the possibilities will feel boundless.
 You could even conceivably take all the styles mentioned above and blend any two into something new and marvelous.
 Try to picture diamond dust on a diamond cut pattern, or that same pattern with an outline of a complementary color.

-One popular form of two tone grillz interprets the name as meaning two color tones.
+One popular form of two tone gold grillz interprets the name as meaning two color tones.
 While most of the dentures are one type of gold — for example, classic gold — the molars are capped with another kind — such as white gold.
-This style basically combines high polished and French tip, a type of gold grillz that focuses on the molars (Beyoncé is a fan).
+This style basically combines high polished and French tip, a type of gold grillz that focuses on the tips only being white gold (Beyoncé is a fan).

 Find All Types of Gold Grillz Online